Children and young people’s mental health

 We know that complexity in the system makes it difficult for funders to know where to put their funding.
-So, we are exploring the mental health system for young people to understand what would be of interest to philanthropists when funding mental health initiatives for young people.
+We hope this new work will assist with that process.

 Could you support NPC to deliver this work?